docs community resources blog github

 Copied!

 3. Ensure the buildpacks of interest support the wildcard (“*”) stack or support the stack ID you provided in the builder.toml by checking the buildpack stacks section.
-For example, the node-engine buildpack only supports stacks with ID io.buildpacks.stacks.bionic.
-If you build upon one of the Paketo -cnb stacks, your custom stack will be compatible already, since part of the CNB metadata added is the ID.
+For example, the node-engine buildpack supports both stacks with ID io.buildpacks.stacks.jammy and *.

 4. Perform builds with the newly created builder image, which uses the custom stack images.